Looking for Unique Experiences? Discover Alternative Things to Do in Berlin

 Discover Berlin’s Alternative Museums

-Berlin offers a wide range of museums that showcase alternative art, culture, and history.
-Visit the Museum der Dinge (Museum of Things), where you can immerse yourself in everyday objects that tell the story of design and consumer culture.
-The Ramones Museum is a must-visit for punk rock enthusiasts, housing the world’s largest collection of Ramones memorabilia.
-For a truly unique experience, check out the Sammlung Boros, a contemporary art collection displayed in a former World War II bunker.
+There are a lot of museums in Berlin which show the alternate art, culture and history.
+Go to the Museum der Dinge (Museum of Things) and get immersed into everyday objects that are the story of design and consumer culture.
+For punks, the Ramones Museum is a museum not to be missed, with the world’s largest collection of Ramones memorabilia.
+You can also choose to check out the Sammlung Boros, a contemporary art collection in a was formerly a World War II bunker.

 Go Vintage Shopping in Friedrichshain